Do you have a YOLO mentality?

 So, I’m not arguing against YOLO.
 I’m reclaiming YOLO in its full context of living a life of moments.

-The YOLO mentality is perfect when it’s applied to the understanding that today is the best day to start living by saving, investing, and consciously spending.
-There is no better day than now to start learning about money and start building the actual YOLO lifestyle–a life filled with more joy and satisfaction.
+The YOLO mentality is perfect when applied to the understanding that today is the best day to start living by saving, investing, and consciously spending.
+There is no better day than now to start learning about money and build the actual YOLO lifestyle–a life filled with more joy and satisfaction.

 Can YOLO Mentality Be Good for Your Money?